Safe Dependencies

 How to verify if you have known vulnerabilities in your third-party components

-You could put a daily task into your phone to check this list, but luckily for us, many tools exist to allow us to verify if our dependencies are vulnerable.
+You could put a daily task into your phone to check this list, but luckily for us, many tools exist that allow us to verify if our dependencies are vulnerable.
 You can run these tools against your codebase, or better yet, add them to your CI/CD pipeline to automatically check for issues as part of the development process.

 You can use some tools made specifically for static code analysis for this, as well.

-For more information on the risks involved in using vulnerable components visit the OWASP page dedicated to this topic.
+For more information on the risks involved in using vulnerable components, visit the OWASP page dedicated to this topic.

 Summary